An Overview of the Skin

 Reduction of tissue in this layer is what causes your skin to sag as well as wrinkle.
-This layer hosts sweat glands, and fat and collagen cells.
+This layer hosts sweat glands, and fat and loose connective tissue.
 The subcutis is responsible for conserving your body's heat and protecting your vital inner organs.

 Collagen and Your Skin